 Upgrade your games to PS5 versions

 This one is a little confusing, especially since no two developers handle upgrades the same way, but bear with us.
 Certain games, such as Assassin's Creed Valhalla, Spider-Man: Miles Morales, Doom Eternal and others, offer free PS5 upgrades if you already own the PS4 version.
 If you own a physical copy, just insert the disc into your PS5; if you own a digital copy, visit the store page and see if you can download the PS5 version.
 (If not, download the PS4 version, and you should get a prompt to upgrade.)
 The process can be a little convoluted, but the improved resolutions and frame rates are worth the effort.
+Alternatively, you could simply play PS4 games on PS5.
+This has the added benefit of letting you connect a PS4 controller to the PS5 as well.

 Customize the control center

 Unlike the PS4's handful of side menu options, you can access a comprehensive "control center" every time you press the PS button.
 From here, you can switch games, monitor your downloads, check your friends list, play music — it's really up to you.
 This is particularly true, since what goes on the control center is totally at your discretion.
 Press the PS button, then the options button, and you'll be able to customize your control center options.
 You can turn the console on and off, monitor network status, see notifications and access lots of other useful features with a single shortcut.
+Streamlining navigation can help you access more obscure features of the UI, such as how to show play time on PS5.

 Play with headphones